Juan Luis Guerra: 2000s

 Guerra set records for the highest-grossing music tour when he opened for The Rolling Stones' A Bigger Bang Tour at their San Juan, Puerto Rico show in February 2006.
 He was also invited by Sting to sing with him at a concert at Altos de Chavón, La Romana in the Dominican Republic in 2006.

 At the Premio Lo Nuestro awards in 2007, he was given the honorary lifetime achievement award.
 He also performed the lead single of his new album, "La Llave De Mi Corazón", released in March 2007.
-Guerra won more than 20 awards with this CD, including 5 Latin Grammy Awards, 6 Premios Casandra awards, 4 billboard Awards, 2 lo nuestro, and one Grammy Award.
+Guerra won more than twenty awards with this CD, including five Latin Grammy Awards, six Premios Casandra awards, four billboard Awards, two lo nuestro, and one Grammy Award.

-In 2007,Guerra was awarded the Excellence Award at the 2007 Lo Nuestro Awards.
-Guerra was honored at the Latin Grammy Awards in the same year with 5 awards, sweeping each category he was nominated in: Record of the Year, Album of the Year, Song of the Year, Best Tropical Song, and Best Merengue Album.
+In 2007, Guerra was awarded the Excellence Award at the 2007 Lo Nuestro Awards.
+Guerra was honoured at the Latin Grammy Awards in the same year with 5 awards, sweeping each category he was nominated in: Record of the Year, Album of the Year, Song of the Year, Best Tropical Song, and Best Merengue Album.
 Its engineers, Allan Leschhorn, Luis Mansilla, Ronnie Torres, and Adam Ayan, were also awarded Best Engineered Album.
-The night before the Latin Grammy Awards, he received the Academy's Person of the Year Award for his contribution to Latin music and for his philanthropy.
+The night before the Latin Grammy Awards, he received the academy's Person of the Year Award for his contribution to Latin music and for his philanthropy.

-On 10 March 2008, Guerra was honored with 6 awards in los Premios Casandra, the most important award event in the Dominican Republic.
+On 10 March 2008, Guerra was honoured with six awards in los Premios Casandra, the most important award event in the Dominican Republic.
 He won for Orchestrator of the year, Outstanding artist abroad, Music album of the year for "La Llave de mi Corazón" (The Key to My Heart) and "El Soberano" (The Sovereign).

-On 16 March 2008, he and other artists participated in the Paz Sin Fronteras concert organized by Juanes, celebrating the end of the 2008 Andean diplomatic crisis between Colombia, Venezuela, and Ecuador.
+On 16 March 2008, he and other artists participated in the Paz Sin Fronteras concert organised by Juanes, celebrating the end of the 2008 Andean diplomatic crisis between Colombia, Venezuela, and Ecuador.

 On 11 April 2008, Guerra was the Billboard Latin awards big winner, with 7 nominations and 3 awards.

 On 15 September 2008 Guerra was named a UNESCO Artist for Peace "in recognition of his efforts for the benefit of children with disabilities and children in need."

 On 9 May 2009, Guerra was awarded an honorary doctorate from his alma mater, Berklee College of Music at its commencement ceremony.